fuzzysolutions/qgis-tester-plugin/docs/source/index.rst

 QGIS Tester Plugin's documentation
 ==================================

-The QGIS Tester plugin is a tool to help to perform systematic testing QGIS Core or QGIS plugin's functionality.
-It allows creating automatic tests, that run without the tester intervention and semi-automated tests, where step by step instructions are presented to the tester to perform manual tasks, but possible to automate tasks that are performed automatically (e.g. load a specific project) to speed up the process.
+The QGIS Tester plugin is a tool to help test QGIS core and plugins' functionality.
+It allows for creating automatic and semi-automated tests.
+The first runs without the tester intervention.
+The second also includes step-by-step instructions to perform manual or verification tasks.

 Contents: